 David telling God he will give thanks is telling God, I’ll do more service for you, I’ll bring others to you, I’ll show them what a holy God You are because I’ll praise YOU!

-Not money, not a hobby, not traveling or any other thing, but YOU, the Living God.
+Not money, not a hobby, not traveling or any other thing, but I will praise YOU, the Living God.

 He goes on, I will glorify Your name forever.
 I will praise you forever if you help me.
 Not just a one-time word, but all the time praising God.
 I’ll tell them about your graciousness (verse 13) and how you saved me from death.
 This will glorify You.